-- a) Areas of Principal Private Open Space should achieve at least 3 hours of sunlight to 50% of area of Principal Private Open Space between 9am and 3pm on 21 June. - b) Buildings should be designed to ensure that 40% of the Principal Private Open Space areas of adjoining dwelling sites receive a minimum of 3 hours of sunlight between 9.00am and 3.00pm on 21 June each year.
+- a) Areas of Principal Private Open Space should achieve at least 3 hours of sunlight to 50% of area of Principal Private Open Space between 9am and 3pm on 21 June. - Buildings should be designed to ensure that 40% of the Principal Private Open Space b) ne hour and areas of adjoining dwelling sites receive a minimum of 3 hours of sunlight between 9.00am and 3.00pm on 21 June each year.